aayushverma19/code-review/Ansible/POC.md

 **Step 5: Tasks**
-1. `main.yml`: This main.yml file is acting as an orchestrator, importing tasks from the `sonarqube_debian.yml` file.
+1. `main.yml`: This main.yml file is acting as an orchestrator, importing tasks from the `dependence.yml` , `useranddb.yml` & `sonarqube.yml` files.
 This separation of tasks into different files is a good practice for better organization, especially when dealing with complex configurations or roles.

 ```yaml
 ---